Free energy of the gas of spin 1/2 fermions beyond the second order and the Stoner phase transition: Abstract

 To obtain the complete order $(k_{\rm F}R)^3$ contribution to the free energy of the gas of fermions interacting through a truly repulsive spin-independent two-body potential (characterized by a length scale $R$) one would have to add the contributions arising from the operators of lower length dimension in the effective theory interaction term because such potentials naturally give the $p$-wave scattering length $a_1$ and the $s$-wave effective range $r_0$ comparable to the $s$-wave scattering length $a_0$.
-Instead of doing this, in this work we have profited from the simple structure of the contributions of the particle-particle and particle-hole ring diagrams and managed to give simple formulae for their contributions to the free energy resummed to all orders in the gas parameter $k_{\rm F}a_0$.
-These formulae apply therefore rather to cold gases of fermionic atoms (interacting through attractive poentials) close to the Feshbach resonance where their $s$-wave scattering length $a_0$ is made positive and much larger than the remaining scattering lengths and effective radii.
-Using these formulae we have first checked that including only the contributions of the particle-particle rings we reproduce for zero temperatures all the results obtained in \cite{He1}.
+Instead of doing this, in this work we have profited from the simple structure of the contributions of the particle-particle and particle-hole ring diagrams and managed to give simple formulas for their contributions to the free energy resummed to all orders in the gas parameter $k_{\rm F}a_0$.
+The obtained formulas therefore apply rather to cold gases of fermionic atoms (interacting through attractive potentials) close to the Feshbach resonance where their $s$-wave scattering length $a_0$ is made positive and much larger than the remaining scattering lengths and effective radii.
+Using these formulas we have first checked that including only the contributions of the particle-particle rings we reproduce for zero temperatures all the results obtained in Ref. \cite{He1}.
 In particular we confirm that in this approximation at zero temperature the transition to the ordered phase occurs for $k_{\rm F}a_0=0.79$ and that it is continuous.
 These results seem to agree well with the results of the dedicated Monte Carlo computations.
-Our formula would, however, allow to study also the thermal profile of the transition.
+Our formula would allow to study also the thermal profile of the transition, if it really existed.